About the Program

 - Explore the process of human development as it relates to individual and organizational development.

 - Apply human development concepts in order to creatively solve organizational problems and promote healthy organizational development.

 - Facilitate the use of change-agent skills in the areas of program design, implementation, and evaluation.

 - Work with the design and development of strategies that promote personal development and enhance the functioning of organizations.

 Areas of Emphasis

-The master's in leadership program is designed for individuals in current leadership positions, those who aspire to be good leaders, and for students eager to engage in a more in-depth study of leadership.
-With admission to one of the program's three areas of emphasis, students receive a focused leadership education.
+The master’s in leadership program is designed for individuals in current leadership positions, those who aspire to be good leaders, and students eager to engage in more in-depth study of leadership.
+With admission to one of the program’s four areas of emphasis, students receive a focused leadership education.

-All students who are admitted to the program are admitted to the Leadership Development emphasis.
-At the time of admission to the program, or no later than completion of the first 9 units, individuals seeking consideration for the Organizational Leadership or Leadership Studies emphases must provide supplementary material.
-For the Organizational Leadership emphasis, this requires a statement of intent, including a professional résumé, demonstrating at least five years of significant post-baccalaureate leadership experience.
+Students interested in Sport Management and Integrated Leadership apply for admission directly to this emphasis.
+All other students who are admitted to the program are admitted to the Leadership Development emphasis.
+At the time of admission to the program, or no later than completion of 9 units of study, individuals seeking consideration for the Organizational Leadership and Leadership Studies emphases must complete supplementary material.
+For the Organizational Leadership emphasis, this requires a statement of intent, including a professional résumé demonstrating at least five years of significant post-baccalaureate leadership experience, extensive supervisory oversight of other professionals, and demonstrated oversight of executive- level leadership tasks, including budgeting, hiring and employee development, organizational assessment, and strategic planning.
 Applicants for the Leadership Studies emphasis must document research skills and identify their intended research area.
-Decisions regarding admission to the Organizational Leadership or Leadership Studies emphases are made by the program director.
+Decisions regarding admission to the Organizational Leadership and Leadership Studies emphases are made by the program director.